 Szasz wrote about psychiatry and its clashes with liberty.
 Szasz wrote over 30 books and hundreds of academic papers.
 He has books on specific topics like schizophrenia, suicide, and drugs, which you should read if they’re relevant to you personally.
 Below I’ve selected some of his more general books.
 Although this topic plays a major role in society and everyone should be aware of it, you may want to stop after one or two books if you don’t find it personally relevant.

 I believe there are a lot of awful ideas floating around “rational” subcultures about psychology and psychiatry.
 Basically most of the common ideas in these fields are so bad they’re really harmful and destructive.
 And all the “scientific studies” and “psychology research” are basically junk science which should be ignored.

 If you or someone you care about is taking any sort of psychiatric drugs, you should read a lot of Szasz (many more books than I list here) and also other authors like Peter Breggin and Wayne Ramsay who have great anti-psychiatry material especially for the drugs.
 Basically the drugs do brain damage (mostly temporary, especially at first, but some permanent), by design, and no one should ever take them.
 (And yes, these authors do have medical credentials.)

 If you or someone you care about sees a therapist, you should read lots of Szasz.
 It’s very important e.g. not to mix up life problems with medical problems.
 Therapists basically offer conventional views on how to live, sometimes dressed up as much more related to health and medicine than it actually is.
 They are really a type of philosopher.
 The best way to deal with your problems is to get better at rational thinking so you can do more effective problem solving yourself.
-That’s something reading authors like Goldratt, Rand, Popper, Deutsch and myself can help with.
+That’s something reading authors like Goldratt, Rand, Popper and I can help with.

 Before reading a Szasz book, read his six paragraph manifesto.